- Children Diagnosed With Cancer: Financial and Insurance Issues

 - Claims filed, including the date of service, the doctor, and date filed

-- Reimbursements (payments from insurance companies) received and explanations of benefits (EOBs)
+- Reimbursements (payments from insurance companies) received and explanations of benefits forms (EOBs)

 - Dates, names, and outcomes of calls, letters, or emails to insurers and others